Template Highlights

 This template supports Alpine JS v3.x

-, Bootsrap 5.x
+, Bootsrap v5.x

 .
 Currently available features :

-- Bootsrap 5.x source integration
+- Bootsrap 5.x

 Using Gulp

 Using Gulp gives you total control over the template.
 All the important tasks are fully automated, you don't have to do anything.
-However we will explain in details how to get the most from the template, even if you've never worked, with npm
+However we will explain in details how to get the most from the template, even if you've never worked, with pnpm

 , gulp